haseeb-heaven/langchain-coder/README.md

 ![cover_logo](https://github.com/haseeb-heaven/LangChain-CoderAI/blob/master/resources/app_logo.png?raw=true "")
 # LangChain Coder

 This is **LangChain Coder**, a Streamlit app that utilizes LangChain and OpenAI's GPT-3 to generate code.
-It supports four different programming languages: Python, C, C++, and Javascript. </br>
+It supports 12 different programming languages: _Python, C, C++,C#,Go, Javascript and more_. </br>
 With this app, you can **Generate code** and **Run it locally**, providing an alternative to the OpenAI **Code Interpreter Plugin**.
 And this can also **Save Code** localy to a file for later use.